A History of St George’s Day

 Guilds of St George

 In the Middle Ages, some people formed religious guilds.
 They prayed for dead members’ souls and provided charity.
 Many were dedicated to St George.
 On St George’s Day in many places, effigies of St George were taken out of the local church and paraded around the parish.
-Furthermore in the Middle Ages, the legend of St George and the dragon grew up.
-Many places also paraded a model dragon.

 However, after the Reformation, the cult of the saints was swept away in England and St George lost much of his importance.
 Unlike many national saints, St George has been neglected.
-However, recently St Georges’s Day has been revived.
+However, recently St George’s Day has been revived.

 A stained glass window of St George in Blendworth, Hampshire

-Last revised 2024
+Last revised 2025